intjelic/remofile/docs/design-decisions.rst

 overly complicated solutions in most situations.
-For instance, if you are creating a client-server software and need to transfer files between multiple endpoints, how do you use FTP (and its hundreds of tools and libraries out there) in clean way and  without over-complicating the architecture of your software.
-No surprise that most application prefer re-implementing basic file transfer operations on top of their own protocol. [#0]_
+For instance, if you are creating a client-server software and need to transfer files between multiple endpoints, how do you use FTP (and its hundreds of tools and libraries out there) in without making the code of your software ugly and over-complicated.
+No surprise that most application prefer roll their own mini-solution by re-implementing basic file transfer operations on top of other protocols. [#0]_ [#3]_

 A modern and lightweight alternative to FTP would be a better fit  when simply uploading and downloading a couple of files, or synchronizing directories is needed.
 Doing these essential file operations should be effortless in 2018, either at a command-line level or programming level.
-This is why Remofile "reinvents the wheel", with a simpler implementation and a much nicer interface for both side client and server.
+This is why Remofile "reinvents the wheel", with a simpler implementation and a much nicer interface for both sides, client and server.

 A simpler concept